 with other stakeholders

-We aim to find partners around the world currently seeking support and partnership in areas that match the mandates and goals of the Moving Classroom.
-We will work with local social aid or education groups who are seeking or operating alternative solutions to meet the needs of the children in their community.
+We aim to find partners around the world currently seeking support and partnership in areas that match the mandates and goals of the Moving Classroom Project.
+We want to work with local social aid or education groups who are seeking alternative solutions to meet the needs of the children in their community.

 We aim to network with all the important adults that children need to thrive; parents, spiritual leaders, community leaders, teachers, social workers, health workers, and friends both locally and around the world.